Houston Non-Compete Agreement Attorneys

 - Be reasonable in geographic area

-- Be reasonable in duration / time limits
+- Be reasonable in duration/time limits

-- A cause of action occurred
+- A valid cause of action exists;

 Because physician non-compete agreements can impact doctor-patient relationships, Texas law has special requirements above and beyond the elements of an executive non-compete agreement.